 Instagram

-BPK Ola Kisat Yogyakarta is a highly-rated non-halal restaurant specializing in authentic Babi Panggang Karo (BPK) cuisine from North Sumatra, offering a genuinely traditional flavor profile to the Jogja culinary scene.
+BPK Ola Kisat Yogyakarta is a highly rated non-halal restaurant specializing in authentic Babi Panggang Karo (BPK) cuisine from North Sumatra, bringing a genuinely traditional flavor profile to the Jogja culinary scene.
 Established in 2008, the eatery is renowned for its savory, well-seasoned roasted pork, served with the traditional Batak-style accompaniments: Saksang (pork stew in spices), flavorful broth, and mashed cassava leaves.

 BPK Ola Kisat Yogyakarta